btholt/complete-intro-to-product-management/lessons/09-planning/A-planning-tips.md

+---
+description: >-
+  Learn about effective planning strategies in the tech industry, including the importance of having a plan, aligning with organizational culture, starting the planning process, sourcing ideas from various stakeholders, following themes, and structuring projects for completion.
+Find tips on milestone setting, prioritization, and communicating future needs through the cutline.
+  Avoid common pitfalls by ensuring research and feasibility before adding projects to the roadmap.
+keywords:
+  - tech company planning
+  - quarterly planning
+  - effective planning strategies
+  - aligning with organizational culture
+  - prioritization
+  - milestone setting
+  - communicating future needs
+---
 Planning, everyone's favorite thing to do at tech companies.
 We get ut si wrong so frequently that it become a bit of a meme.

 ![xckd talking about how to correctly estimate engineering tasks](/images/xkcd.png)